uncenter/gusty/README.md

 <div class="px-8 px-6 px-4 px-2"></div>
 ```

-Tailwind CSS would need to generate the following CSS:
+Tailwind CSS would need to generate the following CSS, one `.px-` class for each different length value.

 ```css
 .px-2 {